regob/vehicle_reid/README.md

     --val_csv_path=datasets/annot/id_split_val.csv \
     --save_freq=1 \
     --fp16 \
-    --ibn \
     --contrast \
     --total_epoch=20
 ```

 If we cannot complete the whole training in one session, it can be continued from a checkpoint by providing the following parameters:
-- `--model`: it's value is the same as in the previous run
+- `--name`: it's value is the same as in the previous run
 - `--checkpoint`: A model weight to be loaded, it is under the model's directory with the name of`net_X.pth`.
 (X = the number of epochs)
 - `--start_epoch`: Epoch to continue from, if the checkpoint was `net_X.pth` this should be `X+1`.